3 ways to close the customer feedback loop to prevent churn and increase revenue

 - After a customer responds, they send “Thank you, we received your feedback”.

 - They only reach out to the most extremely negative responses as defined by the scores left alongside the comment.
 In the case of Net Promoter Score (NPS) surveys, this may mean they only get back to “Super Detractors”, i.e. those who leave a score of 0, 1 or 2 on an 11-point scale.
-They are the most at-risk customers, who are likely to churn and give a bad review.

 At Thematic, we’ve looked at churn data across all NPS scores and found that churn is present across all responses.